 This implies that knowing how to write software code is advantageous.
 It is not required, and you do not need to be an expert, but having hands-on knowledge of THE HOT programming language such as Python would be beneficial.

-Kickstarting your career: as a pen tester!
+Kickstarting your career: as a Penetration Tester!

 Whether you’re a beginner or a seasoned I.T. pro interested in learning more about pen testing, you should start by reading up on the topic.

 Using blogs, textbooks, and guides, as well as videos, to learn more about not only pen testing but also general cybersecurity issues.

 The bottom line is, that you should be aware of the following:

 - Techniques, tricks, pathways, threat profiles, and the anatomy of cyberattacks are all covered in this section on cybersecurity.

 - For cybersecurity intelligence, the OWASP website can turn out to be a good teacher.

 - Databases, operating systems

 - Web apps and APIs-some hands-on knowledge on these applications.